zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 # 📖 Educations
-- *2021.08 - present*, Electronic and Information Engineering, The Hong Kong Polytechnic University
+- *2021.09 - 2025.09*, Electronic and Information Engineering, The Hong Kong Polytechnic University